YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Figure 9.
 Partial data set after removing stopwords on tokenized data.

 **Observation:** We observed the removal of stop words.
-In the first instance, 'out', 'for', 'more', 'set', 'me' is removed.
+In the first sample, 'out', 'for', 'more', 'set', 'me' is removed.

 ### Stemming